duckdb/duckdb-web/docs/dev/testing.md

 ```

 ##### Data Generation
 Loops should be used sparingly.
-While it might seem tempting to use loops for inserting data using `INSERT INTO` statements, this will considerably slow down the test cases.
+While it might be tempting to use loops for inserting data using `INSERT INTO` statements, this will considerably slow down the test cases.
 Instead, it is better to generate data using the built-in `range` and `repeat` functions.

 ```sql
 -- create the table integers with the values [0, 1, .., 98,  99]